kyang5/coursedescriptions/source/courses/comp377.rst

 Outcome
 -----------

-Students will learn time management, work-flow management, and team dynamics to design, implement and test large-scale software projects.
+Students will learn time management, work-flow management, and team dynamics to design, implement, and test large-scale software projects.

 Syllabi
 --------------------